vmware-archive/distributed-tracing-sample-apps/distributed-tracing/aspnetcore-app/README.md

    }
    ```

-   After making all the code changes, run `dotnet build` from the root directory of the project.

-4. Now restart all the services again using below commands from root directory of the project.
+5. Now restart all the services again using below commands from root directory of the project.

    ```bash
    dotnet run --project src/BeachShirts.Shopping/BeachShirts.Shopping.csproj